-Warwick Screening is a multidisciplinary team of researchers led by Dr Sian Taylor-Phillips.
+Warwick Screening is a multidisciplinary team of researchers led by Professor Sian Taylor-Phillips.
 We specialise in evaluating health screening for a variety of conditions.
 Our work spans primary research, evidence review for national and international policy-makers, and specialist teaching.

 We undertake evidence review for national and international policy-makers, including the UK National Screening Committee who advise UK government on screening policy.
 Recent reviews include evaluating the evidence for offering pregnant women non-invasive prenatal testing (NIPT) for trisomies and culture for Group B Streptococcus, adding Tyrosinemia and Long-chain hydroxyacyl-CoA dehydrogenase deficiency screening using the newborn blood spot test, and whether to add density and ultrasound measurements to the NHS breast screening programme.

 All national reviews are available here.